Dog slur former Trump aide Omarosa says she will not be silenced

 Ms Manigault Newman, who is promoting her new book about her time in Mr Trump’s orbit, told the Associated Press she believes the president’s campaign organisation is trying to keep her from telling her story.

-She commented just hours after Mr Trump’s campaign announced it was filing an arbitration action against her, alleging that she violated a secrecy agreement.
+She commented just hours after the president’s campaign announced it was filing an arbitration action against her, alleging violations of a secrecy agreement she signed.

 “I will not be intimidated,” she said.
 “I’m not going to be bullied by Donald Trump.”

-Still, the former reality TV star-turned-political aide declined to answer several questions about her experiences during her year as the highest-ranking African-American aide in Mr Trump’s White House, citing the arbitration action.
+Still, the former reality TV star-turned-political assistant declined to answer several questions about her experiences during her year as the highest-ranking African-American aide in Mr Trump’s White House, citing the arbitration action.

-She also declined to discuss details of her interview with special counsel Robert Mueller’s office.
+She said she had been interviewed by special counsel Robert Mueller’s office, but would not discuss details.

+But Ms Manigault Newman insisted she pushed for diversity at the White House, which currently has no African-American in a senior role following her departure.

 Discussing the differences between their views, she said: “One, I want to see this nation united as opposed to divided.
 I don’t want to see a race war as Donald Trump does.”